ataastar/interrogator-web/README.md

  - webpack
  - Typescript

-Execute the following commands to run the sample.
+RUN the sample.
  -  npm install
  -  npm run start:webpack
  -  Open a browser window and navigate to http:\\\\localhost:8080 to access the app.

+BUILD:
+ - npm install
+ - npm run build:webpack

 TODO tasks
  - refactor the equal. these should be equals: I'm-I am; You are-You're, They are-They're;It's-It is; What's-What is;Isn't-Is not; Aren't-Are not, Don't Do not; Doesn't-Does not
  - server side